Super Bowl XLVI: First quarter

 The Patriots won the coin toss and deferred.
 This ended a stretch of 14 consecutive Super Bowls in which the NFC team won the coin toss.

-New York opened the game with a drive to the Patriots' 33-yard line, threatening to score first.
-After quarterback Eli Manning completed a 19-yard pass to wide receiver Hakeem Nicks, New England's defense stepped up to prevent a score.
+The Giants opened the game with a drive to the Patriots' 33-yard line, threatening to score first.
+After quarterback Eli Manning completed a 19-yard pass to wide receiver Hakeem Nicks, the Patriots' defense stepped up to prevent a score.
 First, defensive end Brandon Deaderick sacked Manning for a 2-yard loss, then running back Ahmad Bradshaw was tackled behind the line of scrimmage on a blitz by cornerback Kyle Arrington.
 On third down, defensive end Mark Anderson sacked Manning for a 6-yard loss, pushing the Giants out of field goal range and forcing them to punt.

 The Giants got a boost from punter Steve Weatherford, whose 36-yard kick pinned the Patriots back at their own 6-yard line.
 On the Patriots' first offensive play of the game, quarterback Tom Brady attempted a play action pass, but a heavy rush from defensive end Justin Tuck forced Brady to throw deep into the middle of the field, with no receiver anywhere near it.
-Brady was flagged for intentional grounding, and since he was in the end zone when he threw the pass, the play resulted in a safety, giving New York an early 2–0 lead.
+Brady was flagged for intentional grounding, and since he was in the end zone when he threw the pass, the play resulted in a safety, giving the Giants an early 2–0 lead.
 It was the first safety in a Super Bowl since the Arizona Cardinals scored one in Super Bowl XLIII.
-After receiving the free kick, New York drove 78 yards in 9 plays.
+After receiving the free kick, the Giants drove 78 yards in 9 plays.
 Aided by a key 24-yard run by Bradshaw, the Giants increased their lead to 9–0 on Manning's 2-yard touchdown pass to wide receiver Victor Cruz.

-On the Patriots' following drive, Brady completed passes to running back BenJarvus Green-Ellis for 7 yards and wide receiver Deion Branch for 15, while wide receiver Wes Welker picked up 29 yards on a reception and a run on a reverse, moving the ball to the New York 17-yard line.
+On the Patriots' following drive, Brady completed passes to running back BenJarvus Green-Ellis for 7 yards and wide receiver Deion Branch for 15, while wide receiver Wes Welker picked up 29 yards on a reception and a run on a reverse, moving the ball to the Giants' 17-yard line.

 Second quarter

-New York managed to stop the drive at their own 11-yard line, but Stephen Gostkowski kicked a 29-yard field goal to cut New England's deficit to 9–3 early in the second quarter.
+The Giants managed to stop the drive at their own 11-yard line, but Stephen Gostkowski kicked a 29-yard field goal to cut the Patriots' deficit to 9–3 early in the second quarter.

 After the next three possessions resulted in punts, Weatherford's 51-yard punt gave the Patriots possession on their 2-yard line with 4:03 left in the half.
 However, this punt did not affect the Patriots, as they stormed 96 yards down the field in 14 plays, tying the record for the longest drive in Super Bowl history.
 Brady completed a 20-yard pass to tight end Rob Gronkowski, then followed it up with four consecutive completions to tight end Aaron Hernandez for a total gain of 38 yards.
 The drive ended with Brady's 4-yard touchdown pass to running back Danny Woodhead, giving the Patriots their first lead of the game, 10–9, at halftime.